Kia’s new Sorento is its most complete vehicle yet

 The main reason you might not choose a diesel is that you want to pay less for a Sorento.

-The petrol engine, a 3.3-litre V6, drinks substantially more fuel than the diesel, at 9.9 litres/100km on the same official test (and 13.2 litres/100km in an October 2016 Wheels comparison).
+The petrol engine, a 3.5-litre V6, drinks substantially more fuel than the diesel, at 10 litres/100km on the same official test.
 However it does produce more power if you work it really hard.

-You can have either engine in a Sorento Si or SLi.
-The Sorento Platinum is diesel only.
+You can have either engine in a Sorento Si, Sport or SLi.
+The GT-Line is diesel only.

-Every Sorento has a six-speed conventional automatic gearbox.
+Every Sorento has an eight-speed conventional automatic gearbox.

-The least costly Sorento is the Sorento Si, which has cloth-covered seats, 17-inch wheels, and the features common to all Sorentos.
+The least costly Sorento is the Sorento S, which has cloth upholstery, 17-inch wheels, and the features common to all Sorentos.

-For about the same price, you can have an Si Limited, which has seats trimmed in a mix of real and fake leather, and a nicer steering wheel.
-Wheels are an inch bigger at 18 inches and mount lower profile tyres, which slightly sharpen the steering and look sportier.
+Spend more and you can have a Sorento Sport, which has seats trimmed in a mix of real and fake leather.
+Wheels are an inch bigger, at 18 inches, and mount lower profile tyres, which slightly sharpen the steering and look sportier.

-Paying more for a Sorento SLi gets you a smart key and pushbutton start (which let you unlock and start the car with your key kept safely in a pocket or bag).
-Like the Si Premium, the SLi has 18-inch wheels and leather on the seats – but in addition the driver’s seat is power adjustable.
-You get a hands-free power-operated tailgate, the sound system is better, and taillights use very long-lived LEDs.
+Paying more again for a Sorento Sport+ gets you a smart key (which lets you unlock and start the car with your key kept safely in a pocket or bag).
+A powered tailgate will open for you if you are carrying that key.
+The driver’s seat power-adjusts, the sound system is better and has more speakers, and taillights use very long-lived LEDs.

-The Sorento Si rides more comfortably on its 17-inch wheels than the Si Limited, SLi, Platinum and GT ride on their 18s and 19s.
+The Sorento S, on its 17-inch wheels, rides more comfortably than the Sport, Sport+and GT-Line, on their 18s and 19s.
 The lower profile tyres on the bigger wheels have less rubber and air cushioning the wheels from the road.
 The difference is most pronounced at city speeds.

 Of seven colours available, only one, Clear White, comes without extra cost.
 Other colours cost about $600.